The complete beard growth buyer's guide

 Beard growth is one of the most marketing-distorted categories on Amazon.
 The truth is uncomfortable: only ONE topical treatment has direct RCT evidence specifically for beard growth (minoxidil), and most of the products marketed as "beard growth serums" have weak or zero clinical evidence.
 This guide is the honest version — what actually works, what mostly doesn't, and how to combine treatments for maximum effect.

-Why is minoxidil the gold standard?
+Why is minoxidil the best-evidenced option?

 What about the natural serums and oils?